jxnl/blog/docs/writing/posts/lgtmk.md

 !!! tip "Intuition: Can we catch the right answer?"

-    Recall is just figuring out whether or not the net that we cast can actually catch everything.

-    Imagine throwing a net.
-Your goal is to catch fish, and the only thing we care about is if we catch all the fish.
-If we accidentally catch a dolphin or a sea turtle, we simply do not care.
+    Imagine throwing a net and goal is to catch fish, and the only thing we care about is if we catch all the fish.
+If we accidentally catch a dolphin or a sea turtle, thats fine!

-    In a medical context, if I said that every single person on the planet had cancer, I would have very high recall.
-If the actual application of this prediction was to then send them to the hospital, we would not have enough capacity to actually treat every single person.
+    Consider a medical test that said every single person on the planet had cancer, I would have very high recall, because I would have found everyone, but it wouldnt be useful.
 This is why we often have to make trade-offs between how many things we catch and how precise we are in our predictions.

 ### Mean Average Precision (MAP) @ K